Free 2-minute check

 14. Eating Disorders

-Eating disorders refer to unhealthy eating behaviors such as purging, binge eating, or restricting food intake.
+Teen boy and teen girl eating disorders refer to unhealthy eating behaviors such as purging, binge eating, or restricting food intake.
 They are often accompanied by poor body image.
 Genetic predispositions, trauma, societal pressures, or psychological factors may contribute to eating disorders in teenagers.
-Eating disorders are more mental and may require professional assistance more than self-help strategies.
+Eating disorders in teen boys and teen girls are more mental and may require professional assistance more than self-help strategies.

 Strategies for Setting Boundaries: